-As a school, we want to provide children with the very best education.
+As a school, we want to provide learners with the very best education.
 To let them experience life in all its fullness and living with all their heart.
 Our main core value of love underpins all that we do.
 Our school is Christ-centred and our core Christian values of love, respect, courage, service and resilience flow through every aspect of school life.
-It is on this bedrock that we provide an excellent education for the children who attend our school.
-We want every child to be the very best that they can be and to recognise that they are precious, loved and valued.
+It is on this bedrock that we provide an excellent education for our whole school family.
+We want our entire school community to be the very best that they can be and to recognise that they are precious, loved and valued.